mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

-`voice`
+### voice
-and the update needs to change as well.
+and the `Update` needs to change as well.
-here we can see that particles can be decommissioned while the particles pool is being iterated through.
+here we can see that particles could be decommissioned while the particles pool is being iterated through, if we aren't careful.
 after the pool is iterated through, the particlesPool can decommission those deferred particles

-`scene`
+### scene
 test

-`voice`
+### voice
 this looks pretty great!
 but there is too much particle-specific code in the main loop code for my taste.

-`scene`
+the random range calulating code in particular could be more explicit.

+---

+## RangeF

+### scene
 src/MrV/GameEngine/RangF
 ```
 namespace MrV.GameEngine {